lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 an idea clustering exercise, and task forces assigned to meet deliverables

-officer, and tool
+officer, video log officer, and tool

 by the section.
 Each officer needs to understand their responsibilities